-The flow condition in above experiment is rather unrealistic, which motivates us to apply the hybrid scheme to the analysis of moderate velocity flow.
-As has been expressed in Sec.
-2.4.2., hybrid simulation of the low-speed flow field is mathematically possible but technically bound by the computing capacity, since the computational domain becomes u2 times bigger in solving 1/u velocity field.
-We instead run u2 independent simulations with the initial system size and different random number seeds in LAMMPS package.
+However, the flow condition in the above experiment is rather unrealistic, which motivates us to apply the hybrid scheme to the analysis of the moderate velocity flow.
+As discussed in Sec.
+2.4.2., the hybrid simulation of the low-speed flow field is mathematically possible but technically bound by the computing capacity, since the computational domain becomes u2 times bigger in solving for a 1/u velocity field.
+Instead, we ran u2 independent simulations with the initial system size and different random number seeds in the LAMMPS package.